Ken Mattingly: Post-NASA career

 In 1985, Mattingly retired from NASA, then retired from the Navy the following year with the two-star rank of Rear admiral (upper half), and entered the private sector.
 He worked as a Director in Grumman's Space Station Support Division.
 He then headed the Atlas booster program for General Dynamics in San Diego, California.
 At Lockheed Martin he was vice president in charge of the X-33 development program.
 He then worked at Systems Planning and Analysis in Virginia.

 Mattingly logged 7,200 hours of flight time, including 5,000 hours in jet aircraft.

 Mattingly was a member of many organizations.
 He was an associate fellow, American Institute of Aeronautics and Astronautics; fellow, American Astronautical Society; and member, Society of Experimental Test Pilots, and the U.S. Naval Institute.

 Personal life and death

 In 1970, he married Elizabeth Dailey.
-They had one child.
+They had one child, Thomas Kenneth Mattingly III.

 Mattingly died in Arlington, Virginia, on October 31, 2023, at age 87.
 NASA announced his death two days later on November 2.